-Grandparents Brigade News: The grandparent's brigade is getting up and running and will be in full swing by October 1.
+Grandparents Brigade News: The grandparent's brigade is getting up and running!
 However, we need more grandparents!!!
 If you have a parent or grandparent who is interested in coming to volunteer for lunchtime duty, reading with children, making copies for teachers, assisting in the library, socializing with other high-energy mature citizens, etc., please call Dorothy Fisher at 503-255-9656 to sign up.
 All mobility levels are welcome because there is a job for everyone!!!